-The Nintendo Switch’s latest system update adds a couple of notable features, including the ability to record 30-second gameplay clips of certain games to share on social media.
-Previously, Switch users could only snap and share screenshots with the world, but now we can highlight best our best (and funniest) gameplay moments playing Nintendo’s finest.
-Here’s how you do it.
+At the end of 2017, the Nintendo Switch was updated to version 4.0, which included the ability to record 30-second gameplay clips of certain games to share on social media.
+Previously, Switch users could only snap and share screenshots with the world, but now they can highlight the best (and funniest) gameplay moments playing Nintendo’s finest.
+At the time of the update’s release, only a small handful of Nintendo first-party games supported this feature, but now the list has expanded to dozens and dozens of games.

 When you’re ready to record, press and hold the Switch’s capture button — it’s the square button with the indented circle, located under the directional pad on the left Joy-Con, or opposite the home button on the Switch Pro controller.
 Holding the button automatically records 30 seconds of gameplay.
 You do not need to hold the button for the full 30 seconds: A long press should be enough to get it going.
 A quick tap takes a screenshot, while a full press records video.